Read on to discover the best audio books for teens to listen to with their parents:

 Autoboyography, Christina Lauren

-Tanner is talked into taking a creative writing class by his best friend, and finds himself falling for the class TA, Sebastian.
+Autoboyography tells the story of Tanner, who is talked into taking a creative writing class by his best friend, and finds himself falling for the class TA, Sebastian.
 Only one problem – Tanner hasn’t come out as bisexual at school; and Sebastian is Mormon.

+In some ways this is a classic story of a “crush” in school and will feel familiar to teens, but it’s refreshing to have the additional spin of an LGBTQ hero, and discussion of religion and the view on sexuality.
 This audio book led to conversations about the experience of LGBTQ kids coming out, and lots of conversations around faith, and what happens when what you want is in opposition to your faith, or your family’s wishes.

 Simon Vs the Homo Sapiens Agenda, Becky Albertalli